What does Allsång mean?

 Until the turn of the decade the line-up was dominated by Swedish artists of the schlager persuasion.

-But ever since tricky Ricky Martin brought his vida loca to the serenity of Skansen in 2001, a regular infusion of modern chart music has caused the younger generations to commingle with the elderly in a display of rare solidarity.
+But ever since Ricky Martin brought his vida loca to the serenity of Skansen in 2001, a regular infusion of modern chart music has caused the younger generations to commingle with the elderly in a display of rare solidarity.

 Who's going to make this summer a televisual must?